Pros and Cons

 Currencies Handled: 59.

 Client Reviews: Extremely happy with all aspects of service.

 TorFX is not the most localised foreign exchange firm in the world, with a single office in the UK and a single office in Australia, but it makes up for that with a large team of 100+ dedicated dealers, and international phone numbers.

 This is precisely what we would expect from a top-notch company.
 Local agents everywhere that are ready to step in and assist clients, regardless of where they are in the world, or where they are sending money.

-Requesting a call-back and signing up is very easy and intuitive with the new TorFX website.
-The site was revamped in late 2015, and is now far more intuitive and adapted to more devices.
-Over the years TorFX has been recognised for its first-class customer service on a number of occasions, with the company winning International Money Transfer Provider of the Year and overall Best Customer Service at the 2016-2019 Consumer Moneyfacts Awards.
+Requesting a call-back and signing up is very easy with the intuitive TorFX website.
+Since it was revamped, it’s been much easier to use and adapts to more devices.
+Over the years TorFX has been recognised for its first-class customer service on a number of occasions, with the company winning International Money Transfer Provider of the Year and overall Best Customer Service at the 2016-2021 Consumer Moneyfacts Awards.

-- Repatriation of funds as a result of selling overseas properties, including checks
+Repatriation of funds as a result of selling overseas properties, including cheques

 Risk management service for businesses.

 TorFX has quite a complete offering of foreign exchange and payment options.
 TorFX’s assistance can save a lot of hassle and money and is highly recommended for immigration and expatriation purposes.